e-mar404/tsesh/README.md

-  help        Help about any command list        list all bookmarks set for current directory open        open a bookmark by index rm          remove url provided from bookmark list for current working directory
+  help        Help about any command list        list all bookmarks set for current directory open        open a bookmark by index pin         pins the current directory to the top of the list when running tsesh rm          remove url provided from bookmark list for current working directory unpin       unpin directory from fuzzy finder if it is in the pinned list version     get tsesh cli version

 Flags:
   -h, --help   help for tsesh